voteamerica/voteamerica.github.io/README.md

 ## Contributing

-If you're interested in contributing to this project, read our guidelines for [how to contribute](docs/contributing.md) and also please be aware of our [code of conduct](docs/code-of-conduct.md).
+If you're interested in contributing to this project, read our guidelines for [how to contribute](docs/contributing.md) first, and also please be aware of our [code of conduct](docs/code-of-conduct.md).